obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a Bases view.md

       icon: 'lucide-graduation-cap',
       factory: (controller, containerEl) => new MyBasesView(controller, containerEl),
       options: () => ([
         {
           type: 'text',                      // The type of option. 'text' is a text input.
-			displayName: 'Property separator', // The name displayed in the settings menu
+          displayName: 'Property separator', // The name displayed in the settings menu.
-			key: 'separator',                  // The value saved to the view settings
+          key: 'separator',                  // The value saved to the view settings.
-			default: ' - ',                    // The default value for this option
+          default: ' - ',                    // The default value for this option.
         },
         // ...
     ]),
     });
   }
 }